Hui Cha Poos

 Audrey is a professional dancer and teacher of twelve years in the Oklahoma City area and is currently a Company Member and the Company Manager of RACE Dance Company.
 She began her training at Ballet Oklahoma at the age of three and furthered her training across the nation at many schools including the Joffrey School, the International Ballet Competition, Jillana, and Atlanta Ballet to name a few.
 Her hard work led her to an apprenticeship with Oklahoma City Ballet before graduating high school, and a Company Dancer position for the following five years.
 She then joined RACE while completing her degree in Chemistry- Health Sciences at UCO.
 She has had the great opportunity to choreograph on all three of Oklahoma City’s professional dance companies to critical acclaim.
-She is now pursuing her Masters in Business Administration at the Meinders School of Business at Oklahoma City University.
-She has taught ballet, jazz, and contemporary at numerous studios and set choreographic works at studios in Oklahoma City as well as at the University of Central Oklahoma and the Oklahoma Contemporary Dance Festival.
+She graduated from Oklahoma City University with a Master’s in Business Administration in 2018 and in her spare time is a Business Analyst.
+She has taught ballet, jazz, and contemporary at numerous studios and set choreographic works in Oklahoma City as well as at the University of Central Oklahoma and the Oklahoma Contemporary Dance Festival.

 Michelle Rambo has been teaching dance for 12 years, which includes styles of hip hop, jazz/funk, contemporary, jazz and tap.
 She has received several accolades for her creativity in choreography including awards for a contemporary routine in ‘Amongst Us’ and in hip hop routines ‘Elevator’ in 2009 and ‘She Ain’t Got’ in 2010.
 She received the Dance Spirit Magazine’s Video of the Month Viewer’s Choice Award for ‘She Ain’t Got’ in August 2010.
 In 2011, her high school hip hop class routine, ‘Do You Remember’, received the Dance Teacher Magazine’s Video of the Month Editor’s Choice Award.
 Her choreography recently won state in the hip hop pom category for Seminole High School in 2015.